 In 2020 the target was met.
-Based on the analysis of the 2020 results, in 2021, faculty: 1) incorporated digital library resources (UpToDate, Epocrates) with current evidencebased guidelines for students in clinical courses (UpToDate is a digital clinical guideline clearinghouse available to healthcare providers for a subscription fee.
+Based on the analysis of the 2020 results, in 2021, faculty: 1) incorporated digital library resources (UpToDate, Epocrates) with current evidence-based guidelines for students in clinical courses (UpToDate is a digital clinical guideline clearinghouse available to healthcare providers for a subscription fee.
 Students obtained subscriptions at a substantially reduced rate.
-Epocrates is a telephone app available to providers at no charge or an annual charge for quickly referencing clinical guidelines); 2) incorporated modules related to technology used in the clinical setting (webinars on telehealth, electronic applications); 3) assisted students in delivering evidence-based care by providing coaching to students during clinical site visits, and written feedback on their clinical logs, narratives, and SOAP notes; 4) telehealth was incorporated into PMHNP clinical courses.
-Students received verbal and written feedback on their clinical narratives and SOAP notes; and 5) students and faculty asked for access to UpToDate through the University.
+Epocrates is a telephone app available to providers at no charge or annual charge for quickly referencing clinical guidelines); 2) incorporated modules related to technology used in the clinical setting (webinars on telehealth, electronic applications); 3) assisted students in delivering evidence-based care by providing coaching to students during clinical site visits, and written feedback on their clinical logs, narratives, and SOAP notes; 4) incorporated telehealth into PMHNP clinical courses.
+Students received verbal and written feedback on their clinical narratives and SOAP notes; and 5) requested access to UpToDate through the University.
 Currently, there is no subscription.

-As a result, in 2021, 100% (9/9) PMC students scored 3 or higher on question #8 of the Graded Final Practicum.
+As a result, in 2021, 100% (9/9) of PMC students scored 3 or higher on question #8 of the Graded Final Practicum.
 Therefore, the target was met.
 Based on this result, students were able to formulate and verbalize a treatment plan based on scientific rationale, evidence-based standards of care, and practice guidelines.

-Decision.
-Based on the analysis of the 2021 results, in 2022 the plan will be to: 1) pursue an institutional subscription to UpToDate for use by faculty and students, and 2) review and update the SOAP format for FNP clinical courses.
+Based on the analysis of the 2021 results, in 2022 the faculty 1) pursued an institutional subscription to UpToDate for use by faculty and students, and 2) reviewed and updated the SOAP format for FNP clinical courses.